 A special Year 6 More Able and Talented Event:

-To further inspire our more able and talented mathematicians, the local schools are organising a Spring Term event at the Christian Centre in Seasalter where the children will be grouped according to their new secondary schools (so as to further support transition) and they will have the opportunity to think mathemtically for the day!
+To further inspire our more able and talented mathematicians, the local schools organise a Spring Term event at the Christian Centre in Seasalter where the children are grouped according to their new secondary schools (so as to further support transition) and they have the opportunity to think mathematically for the day!

 Times- Table Bee!

-Community College Whitstable are holding their biannual timestable competition on Tuesday 16th June 2015 for 2 children from each year group to go head to head against all the local schools in Whitstable and Herne Bay.
-So lets get learning those timetables so we can leave triumphant winners!
+The Whitstable School hold their biannual times table competition for 2 children from each year group to go head-to-head against all the local schools in Whitstable and Herne Bay.
+So let's get learning those timetables, so we can leave triumphant winners!

 Different types of questions

-We really value the importance of talk for learning at Whitstable Junior School as a method of developing our childrens fluency and understadning in maths.
-Just as in Literacy if a child can explain and talk about their ideas they have a better understadning of what they are achieving and the same applies in maths.
+We really value the importance of talk for learning at Whitstable Junior School as a method of developing our children's fluency and understanding of maths.
+Just as in Literacy, if a child can explain and talk about their ideas they have a better understanding of what they are achieving, and the same applies in maths.
 We really encourage our children to talk about their learning - justifying and reasoning their ideas throughout the lesson and in their books.